 Tel: (416) 847-2560 x 238 | email@example.com

-Alexander Ostroff is an appellate associate at Lockyer Campbell Posner.
+Alexander Ostroff is an appellate associate at Lockyer Posner Craig.
 In 2014, he graduated from the transsystemic program at the McGill University Faculty of Law in 2014, with degrees in both common law and civil law.

 In law school, Alexander worked with the Center for Research-Action on Race Relations on cases of discrimination and racial profiling by law enforcement, and on related complaints to the Québec Human Rights Commission and the Commissaire à la déontologie policière.
 He also co-developed the Faculty’s first Critical Race Theory course, and co-organised a public panel on criminalization of HIV non-disclosure.
 These experiences strengthened his interest in criminal law and his commitment to the pursuit of justice.

 Alexander was called to the Ontario Bar in 2015.
-In 2016, he joined Lockyer Campbell Posner, where his practice focuses on criminal appeals.
-He speaks fluent French, and has a working knowledge of Spanish.
+In 2016, he joined Lockyer Posner Craig, where his practice focuses on criminal appeals.
+He speaks fluent French.

 LL.B., McGill University – 2014